 By looking at the metrics of your business, you can better value your SaaS business in the eyes of an investor or venture capital firm.
 After looking at the above metrics, here are other factors to take into account:

-Before you look to sell your business, you need to create an exit strategy to increase the value.
+Before you look to sell your business and it’s assets, you need to create an exit strategy to increase the value.
 One way to do this is by reducing churn rate, which can be done through a variety of clever processes, such as detecting when a customer is thinking of or going to leave and offering new incentives to keep them on and maintain higher net revenue retention.

 1. Ask your customers.
 Analyze why churn occurs by speaking and engaging with your existing customers.
 Run NPS surveys and truly understand objectively what you can do to improve your product.

 2. Offer incentives.
-Offering incentives and discount offers is widely regarded as the most effective tactic in reducing churn and improving net revenue retention.
+Offering incentives and discount offers in your pricing is widely regarded as the most effective tactic in reducing churn and improving net revenue retention.

 3. Target the right audience.
-It’s better to target those who appreciate the long-term value of your product and see it as an investment in good quality.
+It’s better to target those who appreciate the long-term value of your product and your value proposition and see the price as an investment in good quality.
 No matter how sophisticated your retention tricks are, they may all go down the drain if you are attracting the wrong audience.

 4. Give better service.
 Poor customer service is the leading case of customer churn.